BearToCode/carta/docs/src/pages/migration.svelte.md

 import 'carta-md/light.css'; // 👈 To be removed!
 ```

 And also update the default theme.
-SHJ based selectors should be removed:
+Previous based selectors should be removed:

 ```css
 [class*='shj-lang-'] {